 Why is this realization important?
 Well, when are you most content?
 What is it about that moment that makes you feel joy?
 How can you repeat that moment?
 I have a hunch that you will find you are happiest (not to mention perform at your best) when you are living in a moment, not thinking about what could have been, or what will be.

-There are several things you can do to be:
+There are several actions you can do to be:

 - When presenting, focus on what the audience is hearing instead of what you are saying, it will heighten your connection to them.